evanwill/refine-with-grel/content/functions/3-arrays.md

 ## Join

+Some expressions, such as using an index number or length, will result in a regular string value ready to go into the cell.
-If the results of your expression are an array, you will need to reconstitute it into a string using `join()`.
+However, if the result of your expression is an array, you will need to reconstitute it into a string using `join()`.
 This could be the same pattern that you used to split, a new character to create a string, or unique deliminator useful for future splits, e.g. `.join("|||")` or `.join(";")`.

+If you forget to add the join, the result of the transformation will be an error.
+Depending on what "On error" option you chose, it may not be clear that your expression did not do anything!

 ## Examples of Common Array Functions